Kisielice: History

-20th century

 During World War I, the Polish District People's Council (part of the Supreme People's Council) operated in the town.
 One of its most active members, local Polish priest Jan Mazella, was forced by the Germans to leave the town in 1920 and after the Invasion of Poland in 1939, he was murdered by the Germans in Radzim.

 In 1928 about 50% of the working people were involved in trade, 20% were workmen, and 13% were civil servants, employees, pensioners and others.

-After World War II the remaining German inhabitants of Freystadt/Kisielice, who had not fled prior to the end of war or who had returned, were expelled by Soviet and Polish authorities during subsequent months.
+After World War II, the remaining German inhabitants who had not fled before the end of war or who had returned were expelled in accordance with the Potsdam Agreement by Soviet and Soviet-installed communist authorities.